 \section{Abstract}

-We obtain uniform asymptotics for deformed Airy kernel determinants, which arise in models of finite temperature free fermions and which characterize the narrow wedge solution of the Kardar-Parisi-Zhang equation.
-The asymptotics for the determinants yield uniform initial data for an associated family of solutions to the Korteweg-de Vries equation, and uniform lower tail asymptotics for the narrow wedge solution of the Kardar-Parisi-Zhang equation.
+We obtain uniform asymptotics for deformed Airy kernel determinants, which arise in models of finite temperature free fermions and which characterize the narrow wedge solution of the Kardar--Parisi--Zhang equation.
+The asymptotics for the determinants yield uniform initial data for an associated family of solutions to the Korteweg--de\thinspace Vries equation, and uniform lower tail asymptotics for the narrow wedge solution of the Kardar--Parisi--Zhang equation.

 { {\sc AMS Subject Classification (2020)}: 41A60, 35Q53, 60H35, 60G55.}